How we promote British Values at Bramley Sunnyside Junior School

-Our various councils meet on a regular basis to discuss issues raised in class council meetings.
-Children have to apply and be voted to become a member of any council.
+Our student councils meet on a regular basis to discuss issues raised.
+Children have to apply and be voted to become a member of our council.

 Children complete regular questionnaires about school life and specific subjects allowing freedom of speech and viewpoints to be shared.

 Democracy is explained and children are given many opportunities to debate the issues currently being addressed in the news.